kurokis/FlightCtrl/README.md

 University of Tokyo FlightCtrl
 --

-This is alternative firmware for the MikroKopter FlitghtCtrl board developed by Chris Raabe at the University of Tokyo.
+This is alternative firmware for the MikroKopter FlightCtrl board originally developed by Chris Raabe at the University of Tokyo, and modified by Shota Kuroki at the University of Tokyo.

+Credit for original software goes to Chris Raabe.
+University of Tokyo FlightCtrl: https://github.com/ctraabe/FlightCtrl

 Status
 --